Apple Unveils New IPhones for Faster 5G Wireless Networks

-Apple unveiled four new iPhones equipped with technology for use with faster new 5G wireless networks.
+Apple unveiled four new iPhones equipped with technology for use with faster new 5G wireless networks, hoping that demand for higher data speeds will spark demand for new phones.

+Updates in the new phones mostly amount to “incremental improvements” over predecessor iPhones, technology analyst Patrick Moorhead said, referring to 5G capabilities and camera upgrades on higher-end phones.
+But he suggested that if carriers build out their 5G networks fast enough, it could launch a “supercycle” in which large numbers of people switch to 5G phones.

+That might be a big if.
+Mobile expert Carolina Milanesi of the firm Creative Strategies said economic pain caused by the global pandemic and accompanying job losses could easily restrain that buying impulse.

-There's the iPhone 12, with a 6.1-inch display, the same as the iPhone 11 but lighter and thinner, starts at almost $800 and the iPhone 12 Mini with a 5.4-inch display at almost $700.
+Apple's new models include the iPhone 12, which features a 6.1-inch display and starts at almost $800, and the iPhone 12 Mini, with a 5.4-inch display at almost $700.
 A higher-end iPhone 12 Pro with more powerful cameras will begin at roughly $1,000; the 12 Pro Max, with a 6.7-inch display, will set buyers back at least $1,100.
 Apple said the phones should be more durable.

 In a move that may annoy some consumers, Apple will no longer include charging adapters with new phones.
 It says that will mean smaller, lighter boxes that are more environmentally friendly to ship.
 Apple, however, separately sells power adapters that cost about $20 and $50, depending on how fast they charge phones.